remyboire/tip-calculator-app/README.md

 ### What I learned

-I struglled a lot with the scss part because of the diversity of inputs and special cases.
+I strugglled a lot with the scss part because of the diversity of inputs and special cases.
 I think that my structure is far from optimal and maintenance should be hard!
 Any advice on that point are welcome.
 I really liked the javascript part and I learned how to deal with inputs value as it was my first time.
+On the inputs, I didn't manage to get the outline correctly on safari.
+Does anyone know the tricks?

 ## Author